Nicolas Duval

 User experiences with mugwort are varied, with some noting improvements in digestion and sleep, and others perceiving minimal effects.

-Mugwort has been treasured in traditional medicine systems across cultures for centuries.
+Mugwort has been treasured in traditional medicine across cultures for centuries.
 This versatile herb offers several potential health benefits, though many claims stem from historical use rather than extensive modern research1.

-Easing muscle tension: Applied topically as an oil or consumed as tea, mugwort has been used to ease minor aches and muscle tension after physical activity.
-Some people incorporate it into massage oils or relaxing bath blends for soothing relief.
+Applied topically as an oil or consumed as tea, mugwort helps ease minor aches after physical activity.
+Some people add it to massage oils or bath blends for soothing relief.

-Ancient civilizations wove mugwort into their daily lives:
+Ancient civilizations wove mugwort into daily life:

 Mugwort: a revered "mother of herbs" with historical use in cuisine, traditional medicine, and ancient brewing practices.